What is IP2SG?

 The available modes of payment are:

-eNETS Credit is an online credit card payment gateway operated by Network For Electronic Transfers Singapore (“NETS”).
-Only payment by MASTERCARD and VISA are acceptable.
+Customer may pay using online credit card payment gateway operated by Network For Electronic Transfers Singapore (“NETS”).

 eNETS Direct Debit is an online payment mode which allows users with DBS/POSB, OCBC, UOB or Citibank Internet Banking accounts to make online payments by direct debit.